 - Event Head Count

 This is a required field.
-This information is important to the space owners to ensure that the space you are requesting meets the needs of the amount of people you expect to attend.
+This information is important for the space owners to ensure the space you are requesting will accommodate the number of people you expect to attend.

 - Event Description